ISDuBA/ISDuBA/docs/README.md

 As such, the advanced search can be thought of as a live query for the search page.

+## Document View

+This is the users main hub for evaluating documents and advisories.
+All information about a document is listed here, and using the labeled buttons the user can look at any imported document of the advisory.
+Using the "Show Changes"-button, users can also directly compare differences between document versions.
+Additionally, some actions can set the "state" of an advisory.
+The following states exist:

+ * New: An advisory that noone has yet interacted with.
+ * Read: An advisory someone has spend at least some time on.
+ * Assessing: An advisory that has actively been worked on
+ * Review: An advisory that has been evaluated and should be reviewed by a reviewer
+ * Archived: An advisory that has been archived
+ * Delete: An advisory that is marked for deletion

+To see who can set which states, [refer to this graphic](https://github.com/ISDuBA/ISDuBA/blob/main/docs/workflow.svg).

+Setting the SSVC-score can be done via the "Please enter a SSVC"-tool, where users can either set the SSVC directly or use a decision tree via the "Evaluate"-button.

+Lastly, to ease communication, there exists a comment-field where users can communicate with each other as well as a history to see what has happened with the advisory thus far.

 ## Sources

 The sources tab is the central hub for Source-Managers to configure the automatic download of